 What is Sin?

-In light of an honor-shame based society, sin was seen as an honor offense against God.
+In light of an honor-shame based society, sin was seen as an honor offence against God.
 It’s a mockery of His position by disregarding His authority and law.
 This can only be justly repaid with shame, and Jesus, bearing human likeness and the honor of God, was the only payment suitable for such a debt.
 His blood alone could take away sin and its ascribed shame.

 Is Hell Fire and Burning?

 This is one of the questions posed by many critics of Christianity.
 The view of an infinite fire is a common, albeit fundamental, concept of this terrible place.
 There are a few reasons this isn’t supported in the Bible.
 Firstly, the Bible not only describes Hell as fire (Mark 9:43, Matthew 25:41, Rev. 20:13-14) but also of darkness (Mat.
 8:12, 2 Peter 2:4).
 So is this a contradiction?
 Not at all.
 The Bible often uses symbolic imagery to make a point, and Hell’s description as fire is one such example.
 One cannot have fire (which produces light) and darkness (the absence of light) at the same time.
 What does this fire represent?
 Looking back to the concept of shame, the Bible’s use of fire symbolizes the shame one feels when denied the honor of God

 Is Hell Torture?

 Nowhere does the Bible use the word torture when describing Hell, rather the chosen noun is torment.
 To give a clear example of what this means, when one is denied the honor of God, the full weight of his sin falls upon his shoulders.
 Shame and guilt become his existence.
 C.S.
 Lewis in his book, The Great Divorce, likens Hell as a microscopic world when seen in Heaven.
 Within that world, people constantly get tired of each other’s company and place themselves further and further away, out into a place called the “boondocks.”
-Napoleon is seen to have done this, and when two travelers find him in his house, he’s pacing back and forth muttering and mulling over his sins and failures, which he blames everyone else for.
+Napoleon is seen to have done this, and when two travellers find him in his house, he’s pacing back and forth muttering and mulling over his sins and failures, which he blames everyone else for.